v-dvorak/v-dvorak.github.io/_pages/about.md

   - /about.html
 ---

-Welcome, I’m Vojtěch Dvořák (*vojcɛx dvor̝aːk*), an undergraduate student pursuing a degree in Computer Science at Charles University in Prague, with a focus on machine learning.
+Welcome, I’m Vojtěch Dvořák (*vojcɛx dvor̝aːk*), an undergraduate student pursuing a degree in Computer Science at Charles University in Prague, with a focus on machine learning and optical object detection.

-I am passionate about outdoor activities like hiking and cycling, through which I explore nature.
-I’ve spent many months hitchhiking and traveling by various means to discover new places and meet new people.
-I enjoy playing computer games (The Witcher, Metro series, Factorio, Mashinky, RimWorld) as well as board and card games (Catan, Carcassonne, Mariasch).
+I’m all about outdoor adventures like hiking and cycling.
+I’ve hitchhiked and traveled a ton, always chasing new experiences.
+When I’m not outdoors, I’m into gaming - both computer games like The Witcher, RimWorld, the Metro series and Factorio, and board or card games like Catan, Carcassonne, Mariasch.

-Additionally, music plays a significant role in my life; I appreciate various genres and enjoy playing musical instruments.
-My interests also include reading books, photography, and memes.
+Music is a big part of my life too - I love all kinds of it and enjoy playing instruments.
+I’m also into books, photography, and of course, memes!